European Network Against Racism: Vision and mission

-ENAR's vision aims at guaranteeing equality for all, and recognizes the benefits of a diverse and racism-free Europe for European society and economy.
+ENAR's vision aims at guaranteeing equality for all, and recognises the benefits of a diverse and racism-free Europe for European society and economy.

 Its mission is to end structural racism in the European Union and to build structures, institutions and attitudes based on race equality and equal distribution of power, privileges and rights.

 Areas of work

 The following are some of the fields in which ENAR works: